UnixJunkie/diskuv-ocaml/contributors/index.rst

 *TODO*.
 Be sure to include VS Code plugin.
 Include instructions to install VS Code (optional but strongly recommend) as well.

 *TODO*.
 Be sure to open the terminal and do a build.

-Finished with the starter?
-It is time to create your own projects. *TODO*.
+Finished?
+It is time to create your own projects and look at the starter project.

 Indices and tables
 ==================